 - 1. Highlight the View main menu tab. - 2.
 Use the UP or DOWN 4-WAY Cursor Control keys to select a View. - 3.
-Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the status of the view from Hidden to Visible.
+Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the status of the view from Hidden to Visible or vice versa.